jorgemedra/pci.bridge.gadget/README.md

 1. A call arrives at the Agent's extension and Finnesse session.
 2.The Gadget receives the call's data.
 3. After a while, the Agent triggers a process of payment or refund, using the CRM.
-4. The CRM sends the data to the Bridge through an HTTP POST request, using its Webhook interface.
+4. The CRM sends the data to the Bridge through an HTTP POST request, using its Webhook interface, which is a unique port but different URL to attend the Gadget and another one to the CRM.
 5. Due to the Gadget requires monitoring for new commands, it's asking for new commands/events to the bridge, sending HTTP GET Requests.
 At that moment, the Gadget fetches for the information to be added to the call at the moment of transferring it.
 6. Using the Gadget, the call is transferred, using a Blind transfer, adding the CallsVars to the consult call.
 At this moment, the Gadget is waiting for the feedback of the transaction in the CVP.
 7. The CVP runs the transaction and, at the end of it, reports the result to the Webhook of the Bridge Service, sending an HTTP Post Request, using the Cisco cell.